Ari122003/cosmic/README.md

 <h1 align="center" id="title">Cosmic</h1>

 <p id="description">This project is an online cab and shuttle booking web application designed to provide users with a seamless and efficient way to book rides.
-The application leverages modern technologies for both the client-side and backend ensuring a responsive and scalable experience.</p>
+The application leverages modern technologies for both the client-side and backend ensuring a responsive and scalable experience.
+We have built seperate apps for users and drivers , also implemented microservice architecture.</p>

 <h2>Project Screenshots:</h2>